kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/_index.md

 - if the child attribute defines an `AuthConfig`, or
 - if the child explicitly disables authentication via the `disable: true` configuration.

-### Implementations

-We have seen how `AuthConfigs` can be used to define granular authentication configurations for `Virtual Services`.
-For a detailed overview of the authN/authZ models implemented by Gloo, check out the other guides:

-{{% children description="true" %}}